Lebanon in revolution in 2019

 I loved staying in the vibrant Hamra district near the Corniche and American University of Beirut (2012).
 I This was a great place to people watch, and experience the culture of modern Lebanon.
-Went for a jog adjacent to the Mediterranean, which was wonderful.
+I went for a jog adjacent to the Mediterranean, which was wonderful.

 This is a VERY western country.
 Although 60% Muslim (Sunni) and 40% Christian, very few women wear traditional Islamic attire.
 This is THE party capital and one could call it the “Vegas of the Middle East”.
 For example, the lingerie billboards made me blush – – this is not a modest culture.
-This place has it all: you can go skiing and then be on Beirut’s beaches an hour earlier!
+This place has it all: you can go skiing and then be on Beirut’s beaches an hour later!

 The images of the 1980s Civil War, Yasser Arafat, bombed out buildings, armed revolutionaries, poverty stricken terrorists … couldn’t be any further from reality.
 This place is breathtaking, and even more so considering the war images in my head.
 A vibrant and modern society that celebrates its diversity, and warmly welcomes Americans.
 This is a family oriented culture that values relationships, and people were eager to share stories of their family members living in America.